Fôrça Bruta: Recording and production

-Musical style
+Music

-Fôrça Bruta has a pervasive sense of melancholy, according to Brazilian music scholar Pedro Alexandre Sanches.
-Songs that do not demonstrate this quality in their lyrics do so with their melodies, arrangements, and Ben's "devilish" guitar figures, with "Oba, Lá Vem Ela" and "Domênica Domingava" cited by Sanches as examples.
-He identifies each composition on the album as either a samba, samba lament, or "samba-banzo", which in his opinion gives the record an idiosyncratic sense of contrast.
-Greg Caz, a disc jockey specializing in Brazilian music, believes Fôrça Bruta possesses a melancholic, mysterious quality that departs from the carefree sensibility that had been the singer's trademark.
-He also observes a heightened progression in Ben's idiosyncratic guitar playing.
-Music journalist Jacob McKean finds it subtle and "stripped down" when compared to Ben's previous music, with his guitar more prominently featured, his vocals "more intimate", and a "somewhat crunchy, folksy tone" established by the opening songs "Oba, Lá Vem Ela" and "Zé Canjica".
+Fôrça Bruta has a pervasive sense of melancholy and idiosyncratic contrast, according to Brazilian music scholar Pedro Alexandre Sanches, who identifies each composition on the album as either a samba, samba lament, or "samba-banzo".
+Greg Caz, a disc jockey specializing in Brazilian music, recognizes this quality as not only melancholic but mysterious and departing from the carefree sensibility that had been the singer's trademark.
+This is demonstrated in the lyrics, melodies, arrangements, and Ben's "devilish" guitar figures, with "Oba, Lá Vem Ela" and "Domênica Domingava" cited by Sanches as examples.
+Ben's guitar playing, more developed and prominently featured on this album, leads music journalist Jacob McKean to find the sound altogether subtler and "stripped down" when compared to his previous records, while colored by a "somewhat crunchy, folksy tone" established in the opening songs "Oba, Lá Vem Ela" and "Zé Canjica".

-Songs such as the cuíca-driven "O Telefone Tocou Novamente" and "Zé Canjica", featuring a drum cadence, experiment with unconventional percussion arrangements, resulting in rhythmic contrasts between Trio Mocotó and Ben's instruments.
+Overall, the songs are longer and more groove-based than on Ben's previous self-titled album.
+They also experiment with unconventional percussive arrangements, particularly on the cuíca-driven "O Telefone Tocou Novamente" and "Zé Canjica" (with its drum cadence), resulting in rhythmic contrasts between Trio Mocotó and Ben's instruments.
 This rhythmic direction departs from his earlier music's innovative "chacatum, chacatum" beat, which had become popular and widely imitated by the time of the album.

-While still samba-based with hints of bossa nova, Fôrça Bruta adds understated funk and soul elements in the form of horn and string arrangements.
+While still samba-based with hints of bossa nova, Fôrça Bruta also adds understated funk and soul elements in the form of horn and string arrangements.
 Horn riffs are arranged in the style of Sérgio Mendes on "Pulo, Pulo", in the style of Stax Records on "O Telefone Tocou Novamente", and on the title track, which appropriates the groove of the 1968 Archie Bell & the Drells song "Tighten Up".
 On "Mulher Brasileira", a string section is heard playing swirling patterns around Escovão's cuíca, while the more uptempo rhythms of "Charles Jr." and "Pulo, Pulo" are given contrast by more relaxed string melodies.

-Ben's singing provides further contrast and funk/soul qualities to the music.
+Vocals

+Another source of contrast and funk/soul influence is Ben's singing, which McKean describes as "more intimate" than in the past.
 Along with his characteristic wails and croons, he exhibits a newfound raspy texture in his typically languid and nasal vocal.
 His singing also functions as an additional element of rhythm to some songs.
 According to Peter Margasak, Ben can be heard "reinforcing the rhythmic agility of his songs with pin-point phrasing, surprising intervallic leaps, and a plaintive kind of moan".

-On "Zé Canjica" and "Charles Jr.", he improvises phrases (such as "Comanchero" and "the mama mama, the mama say") as rhythmic accompaniment during otherwise instrumental sections of the songs.
-The singer also implores the name of "Comanche" occasionally on the album.
+On "Zé Canjica" and "Charles Jr.", Ben improvises phrases (such as "Comanchero" and "the mama mama, the mama say") as rhythmic accompaniment during otherwise instrumental sections of the songs.
+The name "Comanche" is also implored by Ben in moments on the album.
 As Parahyba explains, it is a nickname given to him by Ben, who originally recorded it as a joke on "Charles Jr." A different explanation came in the form of a lyric in Ben's 1971 song "Comanche": "My mother calls me / Comanche".